On June 6, 2026, Langrune-sur-Mer will host the international ceremony marking the 82nd anniversary of the Allied landings in Normandy.

 Accommodation: Find a hotel, bed and breakfast, or guesthouse near Langrune, Luc-sur-Mer, or Saint-Aubin-sur-Mer.

-Dining: Discover the best restaurants on the Côte de Nacre for lunch and dinner around June 6.
+Dining: On Langrune-sur-Mer at the hotel-restaurant de la Mer.
+Discover also the best restaurants on the Côte de Nacre for lunch and dinner around June 6.

 A commemoration focused on peace and reconciliation